CANADIAN CERTIFIED

 • The registrar may contact you for additional information or clarity.

-The review and approval process by the registrar will take approximately 5 business days.
+The review and approval process by the registrar will take approximately 10 business days.
 After that time has passed, you will receive an email letting you know whether your application was approved or denied.
-If denied, you will receive a refund for the cost of the certification ($699 CAD), minus the processing fee of ($75 CAD).

 As a second requirement to the certification process, The Canadian Certified Food Production Supervisor Certification Knowledge Exam is a virtually proctored exam consisting of 60 multiple choice questions; each question has four (4) possible choices, with only one (1) correct answer.
 CCFPS Candidates will have 1-year, beginning from the time of registration, to complete the exam as per their certification process.